Obedience Training (Basic & Advanced) - Joyful Dogs of Michigan

 Advanced Achievement

-"A family dog trained for advanced off-leash control and directional cues, demonstrating reliable distance work in public parks after a 10-week plan."
+"A 5 month old family dog trained for advanced off-leash control and directional cues, demonstrating reliable distance work in public parks after a 10-week plan."

 Group Classes and Private Lessons